-The food in the Philippines can be almost traumatizing experience for Westerners.
-The word balut in Tagalog, means "wrapped" and refers to a boiled hen's or duck egg.
+The food in the Philippines can be an almost traumatizing experience for Westerners.
+The word balut in Tagalog means “wrapped” and refers to a boiled hen or duck egg.

 Among the typical dishes of the culinary tradition of the Philippines, there is one particularly delicious and popular: the Balut.
 It is a 21-day duck egg not yet hatched, which is cooked with the chick embryo within almost completely formed.

 In fact, the duck eggs hatch after about 22 days, releasing a little duckling.
 However, one day before the expected hatching, some eggs are cooked and sold like Balut.

 To eat Balut, you have to break the cooked egg, revealing the dead duckling inside.
 You eat everything of the chick: beak, legs, and feathers included.

 For a foreigner, both the sight and the taste, in general, are too strong, while the Filipinos consider it a delicacy and really appreciate it, specially seasoned with soy vinegar or simply salting.